wilsonmar/oss-perf/tableau.md

   It is under the "My Tableau Repository" folder within your user's Documents folder created during client installation.

-  There is a separate folder for each version of Tableau (9.2, 9.0, etc.) because data structures often change with each new version.

 0. Click on a version, then your locale (en_US_US).

    File types <a target="_blank" href="http://onlinehelp.tableau.com/current/pro/online/mac/en-us/help.htm#environ_filesandfolders.html">explained here</a>: